willgraham0/gradient_descent/README.md

-the variables of a function in a way that causes the error between the output of the function and an existing answer to be minimised for a particular input - we are travelling down the 'error surface' by the steepest slope.
+the variables of a function in a way that causes the error between the output of the function and an existing answer to be minimised for a particular input - we are travelling down the 'error surface' by the steepest slope from where we started.

 ## Functions

-We will consider two functions to illustrate the idea: the Normal distribution and a Linear function (or simply a line).
+We will consider two functions to illustrate the idea: the Normal distribution and a Linear function (or simply, a line).
-Both of these functions have two variables that can be manipulated in order to attempt to 'fit' the output of the function onto some existing data.
+Both of these functions have two variables that can be manipulated in order to attempt to 'fit' the output of the functions onto some existing data.

+Our input data will be a vector

 ### Normal Distribution